Proof complexity of positive branching programs: Introduction

 \section{Introduction}

-\emph{Proof complexity} is the study of the size of formal proofs.
-This pursuit is fundamentally tied to open problems in computational complexity, in particular due the Cook-Rechow theorem \cite{DBLP:journals/jsyml/CookR79}: $\coNP = \NP$ if and only if there is a propositional proof system (suitably defined) that has polynomial-size proofs of each propositional tautology.
-This has led to what is known as `Cook's program' \todo{references?} for separating $\Ptime$ and $\NP$: find superpolynomial lower bounds for stronger and stronger systems until we have found a general method (see, e.g., \cite{Bus12:tow-np-p-via-prf-comp-search,Kra19:Cook-Reckhow-definition}).
+\emph{Proof complexity} is the study of the complexity of formal proofs.
+This pursuit is fundamentally tied to open problems in computational complexity, in particular due to the Cook-Rechow theorem \cite{DBLP:journals/jsyml/CookR79}: $\coNP = \NP$ if and only if there is a propositional proof system (suitably defined) that has polynomial-size proofs of each propositional tautology.
+This has led to what is known as `Cook's program' for separating $\Ptime$ and $\NP$: find superpolynomial lower bounds for stronger and stronger systems until a general method is found (see, e.g., \cite{Bus12:tow-np-p-via-prf-comp-search,Kra19:Cook-Reckhow-definition}).

-Systems of interest in proof complexity are typically motivated by analogous results from circuit complexity and other non-uniform models of computation.
-For instance {bounded depth} systems restrict proofs to formulas with a limit on the number of alternations between $\cor$ and $\cand $ in its formula tree, i.e.\ $\AC 0 $ concepts.
-Indeed, H\r{a}stad's famous lower bound techniques for $\AC 0$ \cite{DBLP:journals/iandc/HaastadWWY94} have been lifted to the setting of proof complexity, yielding lower bounds for a propositional formulation of the {pigeonhole principle} \cite{DBLP:conf/stoc/BeameIKPPW92} via a refined version of the {switching lemma}. \todo{mention Resolution in above paragraph?}
+Systems of interest in proof complexity are often motivated by analogous considerations from circuit complexity.
+For instance {bounded depth} systems restrict proofs to formulas with a limit on the number of alternations between $\lor$ and $\cand $ in its formula tree, i.e.\ $\AC 0 $ formulas.
+Indeed, H\r{a}stad's famous lower bound techniques for $\AC 0$ \cite{DBLP:journals/iandc/HaastadWWY94} have been lifted to the setting of proof complexity, yielding lower bounds for a propositional formulation of the {pigeonhole principle} \cite{DBLP:conf/stoc/BeameIKPPW92} in bounded depth systems via a refined version of the {switching lemma}.